 Like I said, credits for this delicious pasta al limone recipe go to Italian chef Maria Landis.
 In fact her recipe comes straight out of her cookbook ‘Culinaire confidenties uit de Wetstraat’.

 One of the cookbooks that is near and dear to my heart.

 She cooks in a way the hubs and I like to cook.

 With fresh and good quality ingredients, bold flavors, classic and simple techniques.
 Nothing fancy.
 Just good food that makes the tummy happy.
-By the way, I’ve also another one of here recipes here on my blog: her chunky tuna and tomato pasta sauce.
+By the way, I have also another one of here recipes here on my blog: her chunky tuna and tomato pasta sauce.

 I adapted this pasta al limone a bit over the years.

 Are you fond or in search of light and sunny pasta dishes?

 Then this is it!